joshuarozario07/CS_252_MINOR_PROJECT/README.md

 These are projects from the textbook Operating Systems Concepts (9th edition) by ABRAHAM SILBERSCHATZ PETER BAER GALVIN GREG GAGNE

-Thess projects were assigned as part of the final project for our Operating Systems course (CS 252) taught at National Institute of Technology Karnataka, Odd semester of 2022.
+These projects were assigned as part of the final project for our Operating Systems course (CS 252) taught at National Institute of Technology Karnataka, Odd semester of 2022.

 Done by